Implement Certificate-Based Soft Skills Training

-- Develop a reinforcement system for completion of soft skills training.
+4. Develop a reinforcement system for completion of soft skills training

-Reward offenders for the completion of soft skills training and develop systems which reinforce the acquired skills.
-For CIs that have graduated pay plans, completion of soft skills training and appropriate integration of the skills can be components required for advancement to the higher paying levels.
+Reward incarcerated individuals for the completion of soft skills training and develop systems which reinforce the acquired skills.
+For CIs that have graduated pay plans, completion of soft skills training and appropriate integration of the skills can be components required for advancement to higher levels.

 Soft skills programs support the development of personal responsibility that is highly valued by employers.
-Correctional Industries should develop partnerships that reinforce the significance of soft skills training.
+CIs should develop partnerships that reinforce the significance of soft skills training.
 These include potential employers, community-based and non-profit organizations such as Dress for Success, YWCA, etc.

-- Provide key elements of soft skills training to all staff.
+6. Provide key elements of soft skills training to all staff

+All staff should receive soft skills training and model the principles of this training.
 Training for staff should be relevant, comprehensive and ongoing with structured follow up.
-Correctional Industries can find appropriate programs on various websites such as NIC and NCIA.
+CIs can find appropriate programs on various websites such as NIC and NCIA.

 Cissner, Amanda B. and Puffett, Nora K. (2006).
 Do Batterer Program Length or Approach Affect

 Completion Rate or Re-Arrest Rates: A Comparison of Outcomes between Defendants Sentenced to Two Batterer Programs in Brooklyn.
 Center for Court Innovation.